Staying Healthy & Safe

 - Mitigating risks appropriately in all locations where we place students by ensuring that host families are thoroughly vetted and student accommodations are safe.

-- Disclosing any needs you have that might affect your health, safety, or wellness abroad to TTU Study Abroad staff, appropriate TTU campus offices, and/or the program staff in your host country.
+- Disclosing any needs you have that might affect your health, safety, or wellness abroad to Texas Tech Study Abroad staff, appropriate Texas Tech campus offices, and/or the program staff in your host country.
 Examples include but are not limited to interest in accommodations for accessibility, studying abroad while taking prescription medications, studying abroad while pregnant, feeling ill, feeling unsafe, bodily injury, self-injury, suicidal ideation, having been the victim of a crime, extreme homesickness, allergies, struggling with classes, etc..

-- Making sure that you check your Texas Tech email account regularly for messages from TTU Study Abroad about accessing your international health insurance information, security issues and emergencies, study abroad courses and credit, etc.
+- Making sure that you check your Texas Tech email account regularly for messages from the Study Abroad Office about accessing your international health insurance information, security issues and emergencies, study abroad courses and credit, etc.

 - Developing a communication plan with your loved ones such as parents or guardians that addresses when and how often you will be in contact while studying abroad (e.g., a first call home upon arrival in your host country).